After an Auto Accident: How to Act and What to Avoid

 Staying calm after a car accident and navigating the subsequent hassles of the claims process and car repairs can be tricky.
 But car accidents happen every day, and there is a proper protocol for how to handle them.
 With the correct process in mind, here are some pointers on what not to do.

 - Don’t freak out.
 Accidents are scary and chaotic and confusing.
-But getting hyperemotional doesn’t help anything and may actually cloud your judgment and keep you from making good choices.
+It’s easy to panic over the state of your car, your future insurance premiums, etc. But getting hyperemotional doesn’t help anything and may actually cloud your judgment and keep you from making good choices.
 The best thing to do is stay calm, call 911, and pull over if you can.
 Don’t make the accident worse than it is.

 - Don’t apologize.
 Even if you are at fault in the accident, do not apologize.
-Don’t lie about the sequence of events, but don’t apologize.
+Don’t lie about the sequence of events, but don’t apologize or volunteer fault.
 You can try to help and ask the other driver or passengers if they are ok, but apologizing is an admission of guilt, and can make settling the case more complicated.
+Wait until the police come to discuss the accident in any detail.

 - Don’t stay in your vehicle.
 If you can safely get out of your vehicle following an accident, do so.
-If the accident is particularly bad, you don’t know that your car is the safest place to be, and even if the accident is minor, you are likely safer standing on the side of the road than inside your vehicle.
+If the accident is particularly bad, you don’t know that your car is the safest place to be.
+Even if the accident is minor, you are likely safer standing on the side of the road than inside your vehicle.

-- Don’t give out more personal information than is necessary.In the chaos of a wreck, you may accidentally end up giving out more information than you need to, and you could in turn fall victim to an identity theft scam.
+- Don’t give out more personal information than is necessary.In the chaos of a wreck, you may accidentally end up giving out more information than you need to.
+You could in turn fall victim to an identity theft scam.
 The only information you need to exchange with the other driver is name, address, phone number, insurance information, and vehicle information.
 Do not exchange financial information or personal identifiers such as a social security number.
+Unfortunately, there are accident scams in many cities every day.
+Being vigilant and only giving the set information can save you a lot of hassle.